Why Boats Sink In The Spring

 Never attempt to charge a frozen battery.
 To avoid explosion and serious injury, allow it to warm to 60°F (16°C) before charging.

-Bob Adriance is editor of Seaworthy, the exclusive BoatUS Marine Insurance publication sent free to all BoatUS insureds to help them avoid costly damages to their boats.
+Bob Adriance is the former editor of Seaworthy, the exclusive BoatUS Marine Insurance publication sent free to all BoatUS insureds to help them avoid costly damages to their boats.
 Seaworthy's stories and lessons learned are all based on real-life BoatUS Marine Insurance claim files, such as the story featured here.
 For an insurance quote, please call 1-800-283-2883 or apply online at www.BoatUS.com.